THE-REAL-GEORGE/THE-REAL-GEORGE/ReadMe.md

 # 💫 About Me:
-🌱 I’m currently learning JavaScript and TypeScript<br>💬 Ask me about FiveM Lua<br>⚡ A Fun fact that I enjoy coding
+🌱 I’m currently looking into learning JavaScript and TypeScript<br>💬 Ask me about FiveM Lua<br>⚡ A Fun fact that I enjoy coding

 ## 🌐 Socials: